ushahidi/SwiftRiver/README.md

 		mysql <swiftriver-database> -u <swiftriver-user> -p < /path/to/SwiftRiver/install/sql/swiftriver.sql

+	__NOTE__: If you get the following error:

+		ERROR 1418 (HY000) at line 801: This function has none of DETERMINISTIC, NO SQL, or READS SQL DATA in its declaration and binary logging is enabled (you might want to use the less safe log_bin_trust_function_creators variable)

+	it's because MySQL gets paranoid when you attempt to create a function that is not deterministic and/or attempts to modify data.
+	See http://dev.mysql.com/doc/refman/5.5/en/stored-programs-logging.html for a more detailed explanation.
+	To circumvent this restriction, set the `log_bin_trust_function_creators` system variable to 1.
+You can do this from the MySQL prompt as follows:

+		SET GLOBAL log_bin_trust_function_creators = 1;

 * Update the database configuration
 	Update your database configuration file (`application/config/database.php`) with the __values__ you used for the `swiftriver-` parameters in the preceding steps.
 The updated database configuration should read as follows: